Adult Oral Health Survey 2023

 We want to hear from everyone

 It’s important that our research represents everyone living in England.
-It doesn’t matter how often you visit a dentist, how many teeth you have or the condition of your teeth – it is important that we interview a wide range of people to fully understand oral health in England.
+It doesn’t matter what kind of dental health care service you use, how often you visit a dentist, how many teeth you have or the condition of your teeth – it is important that we interview a wide range of people to fully understand oral health in England.

 What’s involved?